 Nonprofits like Goodwill were mandated to change how they provide services to I/DD clients as of July 1, 2015 per the compliance standards and timeline set by the Executive Order (April 2013) and Employment First Policy (implemented 2008).
 The Employment First Policy states “… employment opportunities in fully integrated work settings shall be the first and priority option explored in the service planning for working age adults with developmental disabilities.
 While all options are important and valued, integrated employment is more valued than non-employment, segregated employment, facility-based employment, or day habilitation in terms of employment outcomes…”

 “Historically Goodwill has provided employment and training through paid work experience in our retail stores in Douglas, Jackson, Josephine, and Klamath counties,” said Shae Johns, President and CEO of Southern Oregon Goodwill Industries headquartered in Medford.
 “Through these experiences our I/DD program participants were able to learn vital, transferable skills needed to gain jobs in the community once they transitioned from our training program,” Johns explained.

-Southern Oregon Goodwill's Employment and Training program for individuals with I/DD offers a menu of services that include: limited paid-work experience in the Goodwill retail stores, classroom instruction on essential employment skills, community supported work experiences, community job shadows, and job development.
+Southern Oregon Goodwill's Employment and Training program for individuals with I/DD offers a menu of community integrated services that include: work skills assessments, discovery, community supported work experiences, community job shadows, job development, and on the job coaching.
 The ultimate goal for all Goodwill program participants is to fulfill our mission: to enable employment by providing opportunities for personal and professional growth.